mattknowles314/convHullProj/README.md

 ## ConvHullProj

-Repository for work doneon my summer 2021 placement
+Repository for work done on my summer 2021 placement